 I like to add my content in sections.
 First the front matter, then I add the body text a chapter or section at a time.
 As I add content, I do minor fixes and set up my page breaks.
 That’s about it, though.

 If you’re using Affinity or InDesign, you’ll want to check that none of your text boxes are overflowing.
 With a Master for the body pages set to include page numbering, check on that too.
-Your software and templates will get most everything right, but you should still double check to be sure.
+Your software and templates will get almost everything right, but you should still double-check to be sure.
 Now is a good time to look critically at the white space, line height, indentations, and other book layout factors that will affect your reader’s experience.

 It’s very important to note that you do not want to fuss with page numbers if you are using MS Word.
 Not yet, at least.
 Save them for last, right before you export the PDF.